M.S. in Tropical Conservation Biology and Environmental Science

-Graduate assistantship positions may be available (Contact program chair, Dr. Ostertag: (firstname.lastname@example.org)).
+Graduate assistantship positions may be available (Contact program chair, Dr. Ostertag: (email@example.com).
 You may also contact faculty and participating agencies for financial assistance.
-Students interested in assistantship positions must have submitted the FAFSA; students who meet the deadline for financial aid will have priority for assistantship positions and other aid.
+Students interested in any type of financial aid must have submitted the FAFSA; students who are may qualify for the $1,000 Graduate Opportuntity Grant.
 Contact the UH-Hilo Financial Aid Office for more information.

 - Do I need to write a Master’s Thesis?

-Plan A requires course work and a thesis of original research.
-Plan B requires course work, an internship, and research papers.
+The Thesis Track requires course work and a thesis of original research.
+The Internship Track requires course work, an internship, and research papers.